ethanniser/rust-monkey/README.md

 monkey interpreter in rust following the book https://interpreterbook.com/

-my implementation's changes:
+## my implementation's changes:

-no nulls!
+### no nulls!

-none is only to represent an expression that doesn't return a value all other instances of null in the book are errors
+none is only to represent an expression that doesn't return a value all other instances of null in the book are immediate runtime errors